Dada: Women of Dada

+Emmy Hennings

-Emmy Hennings was a German performer, poet, and co-founder of the Cabaret Voltaire in Zurich alongside her partner, the Hugo Ball.
-Her origin story is portrayed in the novel What Was Beautiful and Good by Jill Blocker (Was schön war und gut), which shows her not just as a muse or side figure to the male artists around her, but as an artist in her own right—sensitive, spiritual, and ahead of her time.
+Emmy Hennings was a German performer, poet, and co-founder of the Cabaret Voltaire in Zurich alongside her partner, Hugo Ball.
+Her origin story is portrayed in the novel What Was Beautiful and Good by Jill Blocker, which shows her not just as a muse or side figure to the male artists around her, but as an artist in her own right—sensitive, spiritual, and ahead of her time.